PrussianPhoenix/A_Very_MEAN_ChatApp/README.md

 To run.

-Install the repository to a folder of your choosing.
+1. Install the repository to a folder of your choosing.
-Open a command line interface and direct its path to where you have installed the app.
+2. Open a command line interface and direct its path to where you have installed the app.
-Type in "npm install" to retrieve the node modules (Optional)
+3.Type in "npm install" to retrieve the node modules 3.b (Optional)
-  If you dont have mongodb running as a service, go to your mongodb folder and run mongod.exe To run type "node app" and direct your browser to "localhost:3000".
+  If you dont have mongodb running as a service, go to your mongodb folder and run mongod.exe 4.To run type "node app" and direct your browser to "localhost:3000".